 Some San Francisco supervisors, including Melgar, have expressed interest in renaming the lake after Ho.
 Ho’s family prefers the spellings Ho Feng Shan or Feng Shan Ho.

-However, the final decision-making power belongs to the city’s seven-member Recreation and Park Commission, not the supervisors.
+However, the final decision-making power belongs to the city’s seven-member Recreation and Park Commission (opens in new tab), not the supervisors.
 And the commission can pick names that are not on Melgar’s list, too.

 Commissioner Vanita Louie said in a statement to The Standard that she supports the renaming but would not support renaming the lake after any individuals.